Share this article

 What Is an MA in Psychology?

-A Master of Arts in Psychology is a two- to three-year degree program that prepares you for a career in psychology.
+A Master of Arts in Psychology is a two- to three-year degree program that prepares you to work in a variety of fields, such as mental health, education, business, and others.
 The curriculum typically includes coursework in research methods, psychological theory, and statistics.
-Often, students will also take courses that provide hands-on experience working in the field.

 What Is an MS in Psychology?